-(3) Includes, until June 30, 2010, amounts related to building out and equipping halls sold to Grupo Caliente.
-Before we agreed with Grupo Caliente to restructure our previous contractual relationship on July 16, 2010, Grupo Caliente paid for such halls over a five-year period.
-Loans to site owners and other loans are also included.
+(3) Includes loans to site owners and other loans.

-- (4) Includes expenditures relating to acquisitions.
-Excludes in 2011 cash at Gap Games at the time of the purchase (€1.0 million) which, in the three months ended June 30, 2011, was reported as a reduction in the amount of the investment, but is now reported under "Net change in other debt and contingent payments". - (5) Includes our Senior Credit Facility, 50% of notes issued by Hipica Rioplatense Uruguay (HRU), our joint venture in Uruguay and, in 2010, interests accrued and discount and expenses related to the Notes issued in July, 2010. - (6) Reflects movements in temporary financial investments such as vendor financing, contingent payments related to investments, the payment of deferred gaming taxes, expenses related to the Notes issued in July 2010 and the Senior Credit Facility renewed in June 2010 and, beginning in 2011, the cash at the entities acquired, at the time of the purchase. - (7) Includes the effect of exchange rate fluctuations in the conversion of balances to euro.
+(4) Includes amounts committed to acquisitions.
+Cash from entities acquired is reported under Net change in other debt and contingent

+(5) Includes our Senior Credit Facility, 50% of bonds issued by Hipica Rioplatense Uruguay ("HRU"), one of our Uruguayan affiliates.

+(6) Reflects movements in temporary financial investments such as vendor financing for investments, contingent payments and the payment of deferred gaming taxes, expenses related to the bond issuances and the renewal of the Senior Credit Facility, and as of 2011, the cash at the entities acquired, at the time of the purchase.

+(7) Includes the effect of exchange rate fluctuations in the conversion of balances to euro.

-Cash Flow for the Year Ended December 31, 2011
+Cash Flow for the Year Ended December 31, 2012

-Net cash from operating activities for the year ended December 31, 2011 was €232.3 million, an increase of 16.5% from €199.4 million for 2010.
+Net cash from operating activities for the year ended December 31, 2012 was €209.0 million, a decrease of 10.0% with respect to the €232.3 million in 2011.

-Net cash used in financing activities was €6.0 million in 2011, the principal drivers of which were as follows:
+Net cash obtained in financing activities was €1709 million in 2012, the principal drivers of which were as follows: